Are you considering acquiring a new property with the intention to build a medical or healthcare practice?

-We recommend obtaining a pre-acquisition legal due diligence planning and property report at the outset, to ensure there are no surprises after embarking on a project and purchasing a property.
+Obtaining a pre-acquisition legal due diligence planning and property report at the outset will ensure there are no surprises after embarking on a project and purchasing a property.

-Our pre-acquisition legal due diligence planning and property report includes advice on the outcome of our investigations on the following planning issues and action items depending on the extent of our instructions:
+Our pre-acquisition legal due diligence planning and property report will provide a legal assessment based on the proposed medical or healthcare practice, any legal risks and recommendations and includes advice on the outcome of our investigations on the following planning and property issues and action items depending on the extent of our instructions:

 - planning scheme controls affecting the property – zone, overlays and other relevant controls in the Council’s planning scheme;

 - planning permit requirements for the proposed use and development of the property (this includes any building works) – planning authorisation may be required for several components of a proposal, including any separate proposed uses at the same premises;

 - site specific requirements or restrictions under the planning scheme or on title such as any restrictive covenants or land use agreements;

 - planning policies and decision guidelines under the scheme that will affect the assessment of the specific proposal;

 - the outcome of any pre-application consultation with potential referral authorities and expert consultants if the property is affected by heritage, flooding, significant vegetation or other overlays;